lucasfagan/Asameter/README.md

 # Asameter

-The Asameter facilitates the browsing and searching of the albums that Asa has rated.
+The Asameter is a Django app that facilitates the browsing and searching of the albums that Asa has rated.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The Asameter is uses a PostgreSQL database of Asa's ratings.

 ### Prerequisites